gradualgames/ggsound/README.md

 to help exercise GGSound and the converter.

 # Changes:
+* 6-4-17:  Added pitch envelope support for the noise channel.
+           Note that FamiTracker appears to stop at note 0 even if the delta continues down, but wraps after note 15 if the delta continues up.
+GGSound instead wraps regardless of whether the delta goes past 0 or 15.
 * 8-28-16: Fixed two bugs in converter:
            Sfx envelope length determination has been fixed.
            Patterns are now looked up by id.